stfc/cloud-deployed-apps/README.md

 ## Using targetRevision

 For this repo, we'll aim to keep a single branch `main` to be used by ArgoCD.
-All clusters will use the config from the latest commit `HEAD`
+All clusters will use the config from the latest commit on `main` branch

 This has several advantages:
-     - `HEAD` will contain all up-to-date information for all our clusters
+     - `main` will contain all up-to-date information for all our clusters
      - small updates can be applied quickly to all applicable clusters

 However, this makes our production clusters potentially unstable.